 Do I need to have my own children?

-If you do have your own children living at home with you they need to be happy with becoming a fostering family.
-We support foster carers' own children in a number of ways.
+If you do have children at home, they need to be comfortable with becoming a fostering family.

 Can I have pets?